jguest/dial-rb/README.md

 * js - cleanup the keydown function.
 Those conditionals are nasty.
 * separate git repo for codemirror-fork and remove from project
 * YARD documentation server for user lib
-* on save, optionally validate code with some kind of ruby lint thing
+* optionally validate code with some kind of ruby lint thing